-- (a) All members of the department are prohibited from working in any of the following outside employment situations: - 1.
-At any employment or business which would in any way reduce the effectiveness of the member in performing assigned departmental duties. - 2.
+- (a) All members of the de partment are prohibited from working in any of the follo wing outside employment situations. - 1.
+At any employment or business which would in any way reduce the effectiveness of of the member in performing assigned departmental duties. - 2.
 For any employer or establishment whose major business is the serving of alcoholic beverages. - 3.
 As a process server, bill collector, investigator, or in any employment which police power might be used for private purposes of a civil nature. - 4.
-Any employment which may require the member to have access to police information files, records, or services as a condition for employment. - 5.
+Any employment which may require the member to have access to police information files, records, or services as a condition for employment.
+Except in employment with the Santa Clara Police Department and the Santa Clara Stadium Authority. - 5.
 Any employment which assists in any manner in the case preparation for the defense in any criminal action or proceeding. - 6.
-In police uniform in the performance of tasks other than those of a police nature. - 7.
-In any employment which has a connection with a tow or taxi service.
+In police uniform in the performance of tasks other than those of a police nature.
+Except in employment with the Santa Clara Police Department and the Santa Clara Stadium Authority. - 7.
+In any employment which has a connection to a tow or taxi service.

-1040.2.4 OUTSIDE WORK WHILE ON DISABILITY OR LEAVE
+1040.2.4 OUTSIDE WORK ON DISABILITY OR LEAVE

-Department members engaged in outside employment who are placed on disability leave, administrative leave, or modified duty will immediately inform their Division Commander, in writing, of their outside work authorization.
-The member's Division Commander will then review the duties of the outside work and recommend to the Chief of Police whether such outside employment should be continued.
-When the Chief of Police, or a designee, determines that the member's outside employment should be discontinued, a notice of revocation of the member's work authorization will be forwarded to the involved member and a copy attached to the original work authorization.
+Department me mbers engaged in outside employm ent who are pl aced on disability leave, administrative leave, o r modified duty will im mediately inform their Division Commander, i n writing, of their outside work authorization.
+The member's Division Commander will then review the duties of the outside ework and recommen d to the Ch ief of Police whether such outside employment should be discontinued, a notice of revocation of the member's work authorization will be forwarded to the involved member and a copy attached to the original work authorization.